What is an underbite?

-An underbite is whenever your lower front teeth sit in front of the upper teeth when you close your mouth.
-This is the opposite of how your front teeth are supposed to sit.
-Ideally, your top front teeth are supposed to sit in front of your lower ones.
+An underbite is whenever your lower front teeth sit in front of the upper ones in a closed position.
+This is the opposite of how your front teeth are supposed to sit in relationship to one another.
+Ideally, your top front teeth are supposed to sit in front of the lower ones.
 With an underbite, this relationship is reversed.
-Most underbite cases are the result of your lower jaw being too large or otherwise positioned too far out forward.
+Most underbite cases are the result of the lower jaw being too large or positioned too far forward.

-It's important to try and fix your underbite whenever it's possible.
-Having an underbite can be very harmful to the long-term health of your front teeth.
-The incorrect tooth relationship places lots of added stress onto your front teeth.
-As a result, you're much more likely to chip, fracture and wear out your front teeth as you age.
-Fixing your underbite protects your front teeth by reducing the stress on them.
-This helps protect you front teeth and keeps them happy and healthy.
-Continue reading to learn more about how you can fix your underbite:
+Underbites are difficult to fix.
+However, there are several benefits to fixing your underbite whenever it's possible.
+Having an underbite can be harmful to your front teeth.
+The incorrect tooth relationship places lots of added stress onto your front teeth making them more likely to chip, fracture and wear out with age.
+Fixing your underbite protects your front teeth by reducing the stress exerted on them.
+This helps protect your front teeth and keeps them happy and healthy.
+Continue reading to learn more about how you can fix your underbite relationship:

 Can you fix your underbite with clear aligners?

-Unfortunately, clear aligners are rarely used to fix underbites.
-To fix your underbite, you need to wear require braces.
-In fact, more advanced underbite cases require additional treatment including tooth extraction, face gear or even jaw surgery!
-Of course, there are some occasional underbite cases which do end up qualifying for clear aligner therapy.
-For an underbite to qualify for clear aligners, the following conditions must be met:
+Clear aligners are rarely used to fix underbites.
+To fix an underbite, you need to wear braces.
+In fact, more advanced underbite conditions usually require additional treatment, such as tooth extraction, facegear or even jaw surgery!
+Of course, there are some occasional underbite cases that do end up qualifying for clear aligner therapy, but for the most part, you should expect to wear braces.
+The occasional cases where an underbite qualifies for clear aligners must meet the following conditions:

 - Your jaw relationship must be correct.
-If there are any discrepancies between your upper and lower jaws then clear aligners are not going to work for you.
+If there are any discrepancies between your upper and lower jaws, then clear aligners are not an option.

-- Your underbite needs to be limited to no more than a millimeter or two.
+- Your underbite needs to be limited to no more than a millimeter or so.
 This means that your lower front teeth are just barely in front of the upper ones.
-Anything more than this does not qualify for clear aligners and requires braces instead.
+Anything more than this does not qualify for clear aligners and requires braces.

 If an underbite qualifies for clear aligner therapy, it must be treated under direct dentist supervision.
-You should never rely on at home clear aligners to fix your underbite.
-Unsupervised aligner treatments like Smile Direct Club™ could damage your front teeth or mess up your bite.
-Choose Invisalign® or Even28 at-dentist™ to fix any underbite condition that qualifies for clear aligner treatment.
-Click on the link below to find a dentist near you and learn more about fixing your underbite.
-Ideally, choose a dentist who offer braces as well as clear aligners:
+You should never rely on at-home clear aligners to fix an underbite.
+Unsupervised clear aligner treatments like Smile Direct Club™ could damage your front teeth or even mess up your bite.
+Choose Invisalign® instead to fix your underbite orthodontic relationship if your cases qualifies for clear aligner treatment.
+Click on the button below to find an Invisalign® dentist near you and learn more about how to fix your underbite: